sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 # The Contact Printer

 ## The Sprocketed Roller

+Sprockets register the two strips of film at the perferations to keep them aligned and in contact at the correct frame positions as they move through the transports.

 Production of the sprocketed roller is made easier and more precise by the advent of SLA resin printing becoming more available and cheap in the recent years leading up to this development process.